 - Flexible assessment occurs throughout the study period. - You must obtain a class mark of at least 50% in each module to qualify for the examination in the module.
 The class mark and the examination mark will each contribute 50% towards the final mark for the module.
 A final mark of 50% must be achieved in each module. - You will only be permitted to begin with the practical assignment on satisfactory completion of the compulsory and elective modules.
-The practical assignment will be assessed from a portfolio of projects that demonstrate biostatistical expertise in the design and analysis of biomedical studies.
+The practical assignment should demonstrate biostatistical expertise in the design and analysis of biomedical or methodological studies and be submitted in the format of a publishable paper for a relevant biostatistical journal.
 A mark of at least 50% must be achieved for the assignment. - The final mark for the MSc in Biostatistics degree will be a weighted average of the marks for the individual modules and the assignment.

-Programme leader: Ms Liesel Floor
+Programme administrator: Ms L Floor